T-DM1 + Pertuzumab for Breast Cancer

 The trial protocol does not specify if you need to stop taking your current medications, but it does mention that potent CYP3A4 inhibitors (a type of drug that affects how your body processes certain medications) should be avoided during the study.
 It's best to discuss your current medications with the study team.

-What data supports the effectiveness of the drug combination T-DM1 and Pertuzumab for breast cancer?
+What evidence suggests that T-DM1 and Pertuzumab could be effective for breast cancer?

 Who Is on the Research Team?